tjdqlscjswp/hello-spring/README.md

    I'm using jsp in my office. jsp - controller - service - mapper(mybatis) - database.
 So Im now reviewing the basic pattern of MVC model with repository, JPA that I learned few years ago with online classes.

 Codes that used in the class is easy but really helpful to understand the process or the principle of Web Mvc pattern.
 Since I start to work, when I write codes, I barely think about why me or my coworkers following such patterns or structures.
 I worked like that for 2 years, and decide to study from beginning to become a developer, not a coder.

+2023-09-07
+At the office.
+When I use @Transactional, if I want to rollback for all the exeptions, I sould add the option (rollbackFor = Exception.class).
+If dont put this option, spring's default option is UnCheckedException and Error(rollbackFor={RuntimeException.class, Error.class}).